mingz628/FunGP/README.md

 - projection_coefficients (ndarray): The input data in the form of projection coefficients.
 - n_components (int): The number of mixture components to use in the GMM.
 - covariance_type (str): The type of covariance matrix to use in the GMM (e.g., 'full', 'tied', 'diag', 'spherical').
-- clustering_method (str): The clustering method to apply after fitting the GMM (e.g., 'kmeans').

 Then the next attributes returned are the results obtained through GMM.
 - membership_indicator_matrix (ndarray): A binary membership indicator matrix that indicates the cluster membership of each data point.
 - cluster_membership (ndarray): An array of cluster membership values that indicates the cluster membership of each data point.
-- calculate_weights (ndarray): An array of final weight that can be used directly through clustering method.
+- calculate_weights (ndarray): An array of final weights that can be used directly through the clustering method.